Living and working in Ireland

 The luck of the Irish rings true when it comes to quality of life, with Ireland performing above average in OECD rankings for jobs and earnings, housing, personal security, health, education and skills, social connections, subjective well-being, work-life balance and environmental quality.
 Indeed, the Republic’s capital ranks as one of the major cities with the best quality of life in the world, thanks to its lower levels of air pollution, excellent choice of consumer goods and strong political and socio-cultural environment.
-And with 2016’s 5.2% growth rate, the Irish economy was the fastest growing in the European Union for the third year in a row.
-All of this combines to offer a positive standard of living that is enticing people from all over the world, with a 2.8% increase in immigration between 2016 and 2017.
+And with 2020's 3.4% Irish economy was the fastest growing in the European Union.
+All of this combines to offer a positive standard of living that is enticing people from all over the world, over 130,000 visas were issued in 2019.

 A booming life sciences industry

 Ireland is recognised as being one of the world’s leading centres for life sciences excellence and innovation.
 After four decades of continuous investment in the sector, Ireland is increasingly seen as the destination of choice for international life sciences organisations to base their headquarters.
 With more than 50,000 people employed within the Irish life sciences sector alone, plus more than €45 billion in exports, the nation is leading the way when it comes to global pharmaceutical exports.